 Java multithreading implementation

 Java provides the opportunity to create multi-threaded applications where different threads run simultaneously.
-It should be noted that the basic language tools are too low-level.
-Thus, it is not easy to use correctly the keywords volatile, synchronized, the methods wait(), notify() and notifyAll().
-The developers need higher level entities (thread pool, monitors, semaphores, etc.)
+It should be noted that the primary language tools are too low-level.
+Thus, it is not easy to use correctly the keywords volatile, synchronized, the methods wait(), notify(), and notifyAll().
+The developers need higher-level entities (thread pool, monitors, semaphores, etc.)

 Issues that are worth exploring when working with Java